jundalisay/superb/content/en/research/keynes/general-theory/chapter-02c.md

 Every trade union will resist a cut in money-wages.
 But no trade union would go on strike for every rise in the cost of living*.
 They thus do not create an obstacle to any increase in aggregate employment which is attributed to them by the classical school.

-> *Superphysics Note= This is actually the weakness of working class that is subtly exploited by the profit and rent earning class
+> *Superphysics Note: This is actually the weakness of working class that is subtly exploited by the profit and rent earning class

-+++

 ‘Involuntary’ unemployment does not mean the mere existence of an unexhausted capacity to work.
 ‘Frictional’ unemployment is not ‘involuntary’ unemployment.